Queen Elizabeth, Prince Philip and Prince Charles visit Burnley

 Meanwhile, Prince William and Prince Harry have given rare interviews to Katie Couric about Her Majesty.
 The princes spoke candidly about Queen Elizabeth, with Prince Harry noting that “behind closed doors, she’s our grandmother; it’s as simple as that”.
 The ABC special, titled “The Real Queen By Her Own Royal Family” will air on May 29.Filed under British Royals

-Tagged Elizabeth II, Elizabeth II's Diamond Jubilee, Interview, Prince Harry, The Duke of Cambridge, The Duke of Edinburgh, The Prince of Wales.
+Tagged Elizabeth II of the United Kingdom, Elizabeth II's Diamond Jubilee, Interview, Prince Harry of Wales, The Duke of Cambridge, The Duke of Edinburgh, The Prince of Wales.